 Corrie TeahenCorrie Teahen began a journey of integrating her passion for body and movement through yoga in Vancouver, British Columbia.
 Her engagement with instructors at Semperviva Yoga brought Corrie to a place of self-discovery, spiritual growth, and reunion with one of the most sacred energies - breath.
 Corrie completed a 200-hour yoga certification with Semperviva and began to contribute her unique blend of teachings and synthesis of form to Vancouver’s yoga community.
 Corrie has studied with Yoga Works, where she uncovered her ardor for the Vinyasana flow practice, and has completed intensive training with Shiva Rea in Los Angeles, California.
 She also has studied with Tracey Sogharti and is a certified Yin Yoga teacher, incorporating the chakra theory and traditional Chinese medicine into her classes.
 Corrie has completed a Masters in Social Work at the University of Toronto, with a specialization in Mental Health and also works as a therapist.

-Jaya Leigh BowenJaya Leigh is a deeply knowledgeable leader in a vivid range of healing arts and yoga, with a sincere following in the Toronto area.
-She has been facilitating classes, workshops, and sold out retreats for over a decade.
-Jaya Leigh brings a unique and welcome combination of humour, relatedness, and an intuitive understanding of individual needs.
+Jaya-Leigh BowenJaya-Leigh is a deeply knowledgeable leader in a vivid range of healing arts and yoga.
+She has a sincere following in the Toronto area, and has been facilitating classes, workshops, and sold out retreats for over a decade.
+Jaya-Leigh brings a unique and welcome combination of humour, relatedness, and an intuitive understanding of individual needs.
 She weaves together powerful techniques acquired from her own training and depth of experience working with people from all ages and walks of life.
-She is a certified and natural Channel who offers Readings and healing sessions that clear old, often past life impressions keeping people stuck in patterns that are limiting their joy, flow and the true expression of their Soul’s purpose.
-Having studied with powerful medicine women, she is a recognized energy healer, Reiki master, and teacher to other practitioners and healers.
-Jaya Leigh teaches reiki, meditation, yoga nidra, and kundalini, yin, hatha, and restorative yoga.
-Her sincere desire is to empower people to remember their own Divinity, potential, and reason for being here so that we may all live a life of fulfillment, freedom, and joyful service.
-Her website is: www.jayaleighconnects.com.
-You can also follow her on Instagram at @jayaleighconnects
+As a spiritual coach and channel, Jaya-Leigh performs shamanic reiki sessions and channeled Readings.
+These reveal and clear old, and often past life impressions that keep people stuck in patterns that limit joy, flow and the true expression of the soul’s purpose.
+Jaya-Leigh teaches reiki, meditation, yoga nidra, kundalini, yin, hatha, and restorative yoga.
+Her calling is to help people remember and experience their true essence – that we are all a limitless spirit having a human experience in an amazing body. www.jayaleighconnects.com @jayaleighconnects

 Justin HaleyJust in Haley is a graduate in Yoga Education and Yoga Therapy.
 Justin sees Yoga as a universal health care system that can create a harmonious balance in one’s life.
 Justin believes yoga to be a continuous therapy that allows us to deepen, strengthen and heal the inner relationship with ourselves, with other human beings and our planet at large.
 Although Justin has been a student of Yoga for nearly a decade it wasn’t until his own personal experience with cancer in 2007 did his relationship to the practice transform into a profoundly passionate connection.
 This experience led Justin to India where he studied over the course of a two year period, allowing him to really explore and deepen his bond to this ancient tradition.
 Seeing and experiencing the transformative qualities of the practice first hand, Justin now dedicates his life to helping others evolve, explore and discover the miraculous and exhilarating health benefits of practicing yoga.
 Justin always approaches his classes with joyful energy, humour, a skilled touch, and with a compassionate light-hearted approach.
 His steady pace, balanced sequencing, and attention to detail encourage students to move slowly, deeply, and mindfully.
 Justin creates an environment for his student’s that is warm, open and very nurturing.
 Justin offers immense gratitude to all his teachers that have shared their love and light so that he can bring passion, warmth and knowledge to every class: Mr. Vishwas Vasant Mandlik, Kate Woodworth, Yogi Amit, Seane Corn, Hali Schwartz, Jesse Enright, and, currently with Pat Harada Linfoot, Scott Davis and Alix Bemrose at Octopus Garden.